fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

   11. Now, it's time to deal with certificates.
 DIRAC understands certificates in *pem* format.
 That means that certificate set will consist of two files.
 Files ending in *cert.pem* can be world readable but just user writable since it contains the certificate and public key.
 Files ending in *key.pem* should be only user readable since they contain the private key.
 You will need two different sets certificates and the CA certificate that signed the sets. *Note: if any of the paths mentioned here does not yet exist, just create it with mkdir*

     11.1.
 CA certificates: Place them under *$DEVROOT/etc/grid-security/certificates*.
 You can install them following the instructions `here <https://wiki.egi.eu/wiki/EGI_IGTF_Release>`_.
-In case you can't use a package manager like *apt* or *yum*.
-There are tarballs available to download the CA certificates.
-In that case you can use this script
+In case you can't use a package manager like *apt* or *yum* there are tarballs available to download the CA certificates, so in that case you can use this script

       .. literalinclude:: downloadCAs.sh